-Relying on your cash flow to obtain products from suppliers can cause financial strain and stress if you have a growing business that relies on lots of inventory to keep going.
+Relying on your cash flow to obtain products from suppliers can cause financial strain if you have a growing business that relies on lots of inventory to keep going.
 This is where inventory financing comes in.

-Inventory financing is designed to pay your supplier directly on your behalf, allowing you to meet your financial obligations while keeping your shelves stocked and your business’s reputation intact.
+It’s designed to pay your supplier directly on your behalf, allowing you to meet your financial obligations while keeping your shelves stocked and your business’s reputation intact.

 Inventory financing is a line of credit or short-term loan that a business can use to buy the products it sells.
-Any inventory that you purchase becomes collateral for the loan, protecting the lender against default.
+Any inventory you purchase becomes collateral for the loan, protecting the lender against default.
 If you’re not able to repay the loan, the lender can seize and sell the products to satisfy the debt.

 Here’s a breakdown of how it works: